AIRLegend/ChessRL/README.md

 > **DISCLAIMER 2:** As soon as I get acceptable results, I will also share weights/datasets with this code.

 For training an agent in a supervised way you will need a saved dataset of games.
 The script `gen_data_stockfish.py` is made for generating a JSON with this.
 This script will play (and record) several games using two Stockfish instances.
-Execute it first to create this dataset (take a look at it's possible arguments)
+Execute it first to create this dataset (take a look at it's possible arguments).

+The main purpose of this part is to pre-train the model to make the policy head of the network to reliably predict the game outcome.
+This will be useful during the self-play phase as the MCTS will make better move policies (reducing the training time).

 ```bash
 cd src/chessrl